 Our webinars are free of charge and everyone is welcome to join in.
 We invite international museum experts to give talks about current museum topics, challenges and approaches.

-- The webinar is limited to 100 participants on first come first serve basis
+Please note that the webinar is limited to 200 participants on a first come, first serve basis.

 Dr. John Falk is Director of the Institute for Learning Innovation and Emeritus Sea Grant Professor of Free-Choice Learning at Oregon State University.
 He is a leading expert on free-choice learning; the learning that occurs when people have significant choice and control over the what, where and when of their learning.
 Dr. Falk’s current research focuses on understanding the identity/self-related reasons people utilize free-choice learning settings during their leisure time; studying the community impacts of museums, libraries, zoos and aquariums and helping cultural institutions re-think their educational positioning in the 21st century.
 His awards include the NARST: A worldwide organization for improving science teaching and learning through research Distinguished Career Award ( 2016); Oregon State University, University Outreach and Engagement Vice Provost Award for Excellence, Innovation-Partnerships Award (2016).